FunctionalJerk/FunctionalJerk.github.io/projects/Blume.md

 It utilizes field-recordings, private voice messages sourced through the *signal-media-exporter[^sme]*, aswell as original speech composed by Lennart Posch, that was performed by himself and Maral Sedighi.

-I programmed a fixed form, composed of generative parts within the SuperCollider programming language.
+Going by Lennart's composition, I programmed a fixed form that consists of a set of generative parts.
-This Routine ran on a *Raspberry-Pi 4B* equipped with *Prynth[^prynth]* and connected to a *RME Fireface UCX+*.
+This Routine ran on a *Raspberry-Pi 4B* equipped with *Prynth[^prynth]*.

 <!--- The file linked here represents one of possibly infinite variations of this generative piece and is rendered in stereo. --->